At Cory, we equip our apprentices to do work that really matters. Apprentices are the Company’s future, so investing in them is a priority.

 My first role at Cory was through an agency at the Company’s materials recycling facility (MRF) in Wandsworth.
 I then moved to permanent employment as a Supervisor, overseeing the sorting of hundreds of tonnes of recyclable and non-recyclable materials a day.
 During this time, Cory supported me as I completed my Waste Level 3 Apprenticeship.
 After leaving the Company for two years to work for other organisations in the waste management sector, I re-joined Cory in 2020 as Deputy Site Manager of the MRF.
 The work of the MRF really must be seen to be believed – huge in scale and impressive in its efficiency as it acts as an essential, but largely unseen, part of London’s waste infrastructure.
 The sense of responsibility I have in my role is something I still feel daily.

 I joined Cory in 2015 as an Apprentice in Fabricating and Welding after finishing my A-levels.
-I now work as a Welder at the Company’s Barge Yard in Charlton.
-My longer-term goal is to work in a management role at Cory.
+I am now manager of the Company’s Barge Yard in Charlton.
 I enjoy my job – not only is it challenging and rewarding to fix problems as part of a great (and fun) team, but it feels like I’m contributing to something bigger in helping to manage London’s waste and energy supply.
 It’s also good to be part of a company with a proud history of operating on the River Thames for 125 years.